Elmwood Park Zoo: Types of animals

 There are a variety of species living at the Zoo, including amphibians, birds, mammals, reptiles and invertebrates.
 There are animals on exhibit as well as a collection of "Educational Ambassadors" that appear periodically in onsite presentations and traveling programs.
 Animals on exhibit include red pandas, bison, zebras, giraffes, jaguars, otters, an American alligator and many more.

 The Zoo is home to a North American bald eagle named Noah.
 Noah was born in July 2001.
 At 8 weeks old, Noah fell 80 ft. from his nest and suffered head injuries.
 He spent the first year of his life in recovery at an animal hospital.
 Deemed unfit to re-enter the wild, Noah was kept in captivity and trained to serve as an Educational Ambassador.
 Elmwood Park Zoo adopted Noah in 2008.
 He now appears onsite and in outreach programs that promote wildlife conservation.
 Noah also appears as the live mascot for the professional football team, the Philadelphia Eagles.

 Threatened animal conservation

 Elmwood Park Zoo promotes wildlife and resource conservation and participates in animal management programs as a member of the Association of Zoos and Aquariums (AZA).
-The Species Survival Plan (SSP) is the official program of the association that Elmwood Park Zoo has adopted to help protect threatened animals.
+The Species Survival Plan is the official program of the association that Elmwood Park Zoo has adopted to help protect threatened animals.
 Some of the Zoo's animals that are managed by the Species Survival Plan include the following: